shivgodhia/hivestrung.github.io/content/about/index.md

   - R
 ---

 Hello!
 I’m Shiv, an undergraduate studying [Computer Science](https://www.cst.cam.ac.uk/teaching) at the [University of Cambridge](https://www.cam.ac.uk/).
-Currently, I'm interning at Amazon's Alexa team this summer.
+This summer, I've been interning at [Amazon's Alexa team](https://www.amazon.jobs/en/business_categories/alexa).

 I'm particularly interested in Software Engineering and Natural Language Processing, and am deeply passionate about delivering a great experience to the user.